Manuscripts submitted for consideration must follow the guidelines listed below:

 - Manuscripts should not contain any self-identifying references to ensure anonymous review.

-- Manuscripts should adhere to APA style (6th edition) (see Style Sheet below).
+- Manuscripts should adhere to the APA style (7th edition) (see Style Sheet below).

 - Prior to submission, authors must obtain written permission from the copyright owner of any material to be included in the manuscript.